microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

       ![Screenshot showing Hello-Arc app and shell GitOps](./k3s_gitops11.png)

-- Deploy Kubernetes RBAC configuration on the hell-arc application to limit access to deployed Kubernetes resources.
+- Deploy Kubernetes RBAC configuration on the hello-arc application to limit access to deployed Kubernetes resources.

   - Browse to the _K3sRBAC.ps1_ script placed under _C:\ArcBox\GitOps_.
 The script will:
     - Log in to your Azure subscription using the SPN credentials